MuhammadUmerKhan/Diagnosify-LLM-Powered-Medical-Report-Insights/README.md

 - **Color-Coded Results**: Shows Normal ✅, Borderline ⚠️, or Critical 🚨 statuses.
 - **RAG Chatbot**: A domain-specific chatbot answers questions based only on your uploaded PDFs, using Retrieval-Augmented Generation (RAG) for accurate, context-aware replies 💬.
 - **PDF Export**: Save a professional PDF summary of your results 📄.
+- **RAGAS Evaluation**: Evaluates chatbot responses for accuracy with faithfulness scores 📊, ensuring trustworthy answers displayed on a dedicated page ⚖️.
 - **Cool UI**: Dark theme with neon green text, gold headings, and magenta buttons 🎨.

 ## 🛠️ Tech Stack